RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Inspiration.md

 This page lists the authors who inspired me with their tools.
-Make sure to sort the list alphabetically and keep the list up-to-date.

 - MI1 &#8594; Airstorm
 - [MatToufoutu] &#8594; Ap-fucker